Ed.D. in Higher Education Leadership

 - Provide a written statement that documents evidence that leadership skills and experiences, and explains motivations and goals for pursuing the Ed.D. degree

 - Complete an interview with College of Education faculty

-- Complete a reference referral form and provide letters of reference
+- Complete a reference referral form and provide 3 letters of reference, with at least one letter from an academic reference

 - Agree to a criminal background check